Skip to main content

 2 mentions Positive Neutral Negative

-• “The exploration and secret finding was all fun enough and the few NPCs that are there are enjoyable enough.
-They all basically just 'fetch quests,' but more like you just naturally find the item they want by playing and exploring the level (except the pig/cat which I find pretty funny).”
+• “The exploration and secret finding was all fun enough and the few NPCs that are there are enjoyable enough; they basically just have fetch quests, but you naturally find the items by playing and exploring the level (except the pig/cat, which I find pretty funny).”

-• “The writing is also a blend of having a dark fantasy with occasional drops of humor.”
+• “The writing is a blend of dark fantasy with occasional drops of humor.”

 • stability